 Theodor Herzl is the father of Political Zionism.
-The following Jerusalem Post articles by Gol Kalev give a taste for Herzl’s relevancy to today’s issues:
+The following Jerusalem Post articles by Gol Kalev give a taste for Herzl’s continued relevancy to today’s issues:

 In 1895, Vienna elected an openly antisemitic mayor.
 The emperor and prime minister decided to intervene, refusing to confirm Karl Lueger to office.